 Insurance companies don’t pay out to your family when you die

-In 2020, 98% of insurance claims were paid, a figure unchanged from 2019.
+In 2021, over 99% of Royal London protection insurance claims were paid.
+That's 84,547 claims paid to customers and families at a difficult time in their lives.
 Despite this, there is still a misconception that insurance companies don’t pay out.
 In cases where they don’t, it’s usually due to irregularities at the point of application, for example, downplaying or omitting a medical condition.

 Life insurance is a waste of money because you have to keep on paying for life

 Life insurance is a protection policy, so it doesn’t have any cash value.
 Hence, if you stop making payments, you won’t get your money back.
 Some life insurance providers offer payment holidays, so you may want to consider this if you still want to protect your family but are struggling to make your payments.

 Applying for life insurance takes too long and is complicated